ONTARIO'S SNAPPING TURTLES

 An angler unintentionally hooks a turtle, leading to a defensive bite if mishandled.
 In such cases, contacting the Ontario Turtle Conservation Centre (OTCC) is crucial for the turtle's safe recovery 705-741-5000.

 It's important never to feed snapping turtles, as this can alter their natural behavior, cause them to associate humans with food, and potentially lead to uncomfortable encounters.
-This contribute to make them a nuisance animal at your doing.
+This contributes to making them a nuisance animal at your doing.

 There is sometimes confusion between Ontario's common snapping turtles and the much more giant alligator snapping turtles found in the USA.
 The common snapping turtle, native to Ontario, is significantly smaller and less aggressive than its alligator counterpart.
 Understanding the differences between these species can prevent unnecessary fear or misinterpretation of their behavior.